Mishar Tatars: Regional formation

 The formation of the group took place in the forest-steppe zone on the west side of the Sura river, along the tributaries of the Oka.
 Individual nomadic groups began to move to this area inhabited by the Finnic peoples at the beginning of the 11th century.
 During the Golden Horde, Kipchaks moved to the region and founded e.g. Temnikov, Narovchat, Shatsky and Kadom fortresses.
 After the Golden Horde weakened, they became subjects of Russia, who farmed the land and paid the yasak tax or performed military service.

-The ethnic character of the Mishars was mostly finally formed during 1400–1500 in Qasim Khanate.
+The ethnic character of the Mishars was mostly finally formed during 1400–1500 in Qasim Khanate, though principality of Temnikov is also named as an important factor.
 After migration waves from late 1500s to 1700s, they settled especially on the right bank of Volga and Urals.
-Increased contacts with Kazan Tatars made these two groups even closer, and thus, "Tatar nation" was born; eventually replacing previously used regional names.
+Increased contacts with Kazan Tatars made these two groups even closer, and thus, the "Tatar nation" was born; eventually replacing previously used regional names.

 Historian Alimzhan Orlov thinks the Mishars of Nizhny Novgorod Oblast are "real Mishars".
-G. Ahmarov says that Mishars arrived in Novgorod in early 1600s, though some of them might have already been on the territory before; Tatars who called themselves the Meshcheryaks had settled to the deserts in the eastern part of the region already before the Invasion of Kazan (1552).
+G. Akhmarov says that Mishars arrived in Novgorod in early 1600s, though some of them might have already been on the territory before; Tatars who called themselves the Meshcheryaks had settled to the deserts in the eastern part of the region already before the Invasion of Kazan (1552).
 In remaining texts, they recall “with great longing the happy life of their ancestors in the Kazan Khanate".